Bearded Dragon (Pogona vitticeps)

 Published: July 2, 2015

 Bearded dragons (also known as the inland bearded dragon, central bearded dragon, or yellow-headed bearded dragon) are agamid lizards native to eastern and central Australia.
-They can be found in a variety of habitats, from the desert to scrublands and even dry forests.
+They can be found in a variety of habitats, including semiarid desert, scrublands, and dry forests.
 They earned their name from their spiky, expandable throat pouch that can look very much like a beard, especially when it darkens to black.

 These lizards are diurnal, meaning that they are most active during the day.
 They love to bask, and are commonly found sunbathing on everything from rocks and fallen branches to fenceposts and picnic tables.
-Being semiarboreal, bearded dragons are both excellent climbers and skilled burrowers, and naturally dig burrows for shelter from predators and the elements.
+Although they are technically terrestrial, bearded dragons are both excellent climbers and skilled burrowers, and naturally dig burrows for shelter from predators and the elements.
 Since they are diurnal, they also do their hunting during the day.
 Bearded dragons are omnivorous, so aside from munching a variety of vegetation, they mostly prey upon insects, with the occasional small rodent or lizard.

-Bearded dragons tend to be 18″-24″ (45-61 cm) long from snout to tail, weigh between 10-18 oz (283-511 g), and have a lifespan of 10-15 years.
+Bearded dragons tend to be 18″-24″ (45-61 cm) long from snout to tail and have an average lifespan of 10-15 years, although they are capable of living for 20 years or longer.
 They are usually sexually mature and fully grown at 1-2 years old.
 They also possess a variety of adaptations that make them perfectly suited to their natural environment:

 - Sticky tongue for grabbing insect prey, like a chameleon